solarwinds/appoptics-apm-node/README.md

 performance metrics to AppOptics servers.

 If you would like to work with the C++ extension, clone the github `appoptics-bindings-node` repository and work with that.
-It's possible to direct this package, `appoptics-apm`, to use a non-standard source of `appoptics-bindings-node` by setting the environment variable `AO\_TEST_PACKAGE`.
-See the file `install-appoptics-bindings.js` for further details.

 ## License